KI-CISWG/MVCR/mvcr-0.6.md

 People receive the consent receipt and may use this to track consent and exert control over information about themselves.

 2. Organisations:
-Organisations provide consent receipts when they obtain or assume consent and collect personal information.
+Organisations provide consent receipts when they obtain or assume consent to collect personal information.

-3. Regulators - (privacy and data protection enforcement) Regulators i.e. the FTC in the USA, the Canadian Federal and Provincial Privacy Commissioners, the EU Data Protection Regulators.
+3. Regulators - (privacy and data protection enforcement) Regulators include but aren't limited to the FTC in the USA, the Canadian Federal and Provincial Privacy Commissioners, the EU Data Protection Regulators.
 Regulators may provide public processes for administration and enforcement of regulation in regards to notice and consent requirements

 In summary, this MVCR receipt specification addresses the requirements of these three stakeholder groups with the aim to provide a business infrastructure organizations will implement, that people can use and that regulators can enforce.